AlexArcPy/python-for-gis-progression-path/README.md

 - perform graph theory operations on linear datasets using `networkx` (eg. point-to-point routing)
 - plot geodata with `Matplotlib` (both vector and raster)
 - use `numpy` and `pandas` for manipulating spatial dataset attribute table
-- use pure Python and `arcrest` package to access ArcGIS Server site, ArcGIS Online / Portal organizations through ArcGIS REST API
+- use `requests` and/or `arcrest` package to access ArcGIS Server site, ArcGIS Online / Portal organizations through ArcGIS REST API
 - call FME workbenches from Python
 - access readers and writers in FME with `fmeobjects`

 ### Python
+At this point, you should be familiar with:
-- build desktop GUI applications using PyQt, PySide, or Kivy (eg. visualize a shapefile features in a window)
+- building desktop GUI applications using PyQt, PySide, or Kivy (eg. visualize a shapefile features in a window)
-- contribute to open-source projects such as `arcrest` or `geopandas` reporting bugs or new functionality
+- contributing to open-source projects such as `arcrest` or `geopandas` reporting bugs or new functionality
-- create new conda environments and install various packages into specific environments
+- creating new conda environments and installing various packages into specific environments
-- refactor existing code to use dictionaries for lookups instead of multiple `if-elif`
+- refactoring wrapping the code into functions, modules, and packages
 - OOP basics and creating own classes

 ### Exercises